NANDHAGOPN/DataSciences/README.md

 # DataSciences

-It is a powebi oriented data-analysis chart
+It is a powerBi oriented data-analysis chart